 The Jameson Dublin International Film Festival is committed to promoting and expanding the idea of cinema as a means of artistic expression and of cultural education.

 Film is arguably the most vital art form today, a combination of art, entertainment and commerce.
 It is both the most complex and the most widely explored art form.

 The Jameson Dublin International Film Festival is committed to excellence in programming, audience development, technical production and professional arts practice.
 We work with only experienced practitioners.
 We are aware of current research and developments in our area on an international level and continue to provide and devise international best practice.

 Celebration of Film Artists

 Already committed to the exhibition and discussion of world cinema, the festival celebrates the contribution of film artists, both in front and behind the camera.
 The festival celebrates the debutante director and the established ‘household’ name; both filmmakers form a vital connection to contemporary international cinema.
-The public interviews and workshops which form the spine of the festival are all part of the ongoing interaction with these film artists as are Dublin International Film Festival ‘Volta Awards’ for Career Achievement in film.
+Forming the spine of the festival are public interviews and workshops.
+We also reward exceptional film artists with the Dublin International Film Festival "Volta Awards" for Career Achievement in film.
 These events are all part of our growing interaction with filmmakers around the word.

 Commitment to Audiences

 The festival is passionately committed to developing its relationship with its audiences, both Irish and international.
 The role which film plays in Dublin is essential to the city and its cultural growth.
 The festival is engaged in an ongoing conversation with the communities of its environment, cultivating their interest and enhancing their experience.

 Education of Audiences